rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * salting technics on the large dataset skewness ?
 * what is spark core ?
 * what is cogroup ?
-* AQE - advantages and enabling ?
+* AQE - advantages and enabling ?Repartitioning, Broadcasting, Caching, Shuffle tuning
 * Garbage collection in memery management
 * is caching happens in all workwer nodes or executors ?
 * map method aand flat map method ?